Image size and quality

 Don’t use low quality images that are blurred or pixilated.
 Using high quality images will leave a better impression and give you more flexibility when editing your image.

 Caution – using large images with very high pixel counts can cause issues including long load times for websites and difficulties sharing large presentation files.
 Aim for an image that is just right; clear but not an overly large file size.

 Avoid images that have a brand watermark.
 Instead use the suggestions on the Find page to locate a suitable alternative.

 At times you will need to change the size or shape of your image to best fit the surrounding content.

 When increasing or reducing the size of the image maintain the aspect ratio to avoid distortion.

 If the shape of the image is not suitable, or there are parts of the image you need to cut out, crop the image to your preferred shape.

 Overuse, placement and balance

-Aim for a consistent type or style of images throughout your presentation, page or post.
+Aim for a consistent type or style of images throughout your work.
 If you’re using photos, stick with photos.
 If you’re using graphics or illustrations try to use ones which have been designed in a similar style.
 This will help create a smooth flow to your work.